Monday 23rd September

 Wednesday 25th September

 As I’m heading back to Bay Port High School it’s a 6am start.
 Whilst I’m near the school I notice my good mate Sandy walking Dickens so I stop to stay hi.
 The first class I’m with is James Radish’s Sociology class - today’s lesson is about values.
 Last week I was mainly teaching so I didn’t really get to see him but today I can see that he is a charismatic educational professional.
 For the rest of the morning I get to drop in to a number of classes, starting off with a chat to a Finance class currently studying the topic of decision making.
 So I end up chatting to them about my decision to move to Green Bay.
 It’s certainly been a pretty expensive one in financial terms but these types of life and travel experiences are priceless.
 The class members have lots of interesting questions to ask which I enjoy answering.
-Then I’m with a History class studying the American revolution.
+Then I’m with a History class studying the American Revolution.
 They are finishing watching an educational DVD on John Adams, an influential figure in the colonies breaking away from Great Britain in the 19th century to eventually become the United States Of America.
-One of the arguments put forward by some colonies (states) at the time against independence was that Britain had a large empire and would provide fundamental support to this new, young country.
-Jon Adams argued strongly that America would able to stand alone and become an influential nation in the world order, which turned out to be pretty correct.
-The school and it’s sports teams are known as the “Pirates” and today the students have two lessons called “Pirate Time”.
-James is taking some student’s rollerblading.
+One of the strong arguments put forward by some colonies (states) at the time against independence was that Britain had a large empire and would provide fundamental support to this new, young country.
+Jon Adams argued passionately that America would able to stand alone and become an influential nation in the world order, which turned out to be pretty correct.
+The school and its sports teams are known as the “Pirates” and today the students have two lessons called “Pirate Time”.
+James is taking some students rollerblading.
 I try to put on some blades for the first time and so I find it pretty challenging, which James finds amusing.
 Looking back at the video that he recorded it’s funny watching me trying to balance.
 So instead I’m placed in a class of students that are on a video games course and for Pirate Time they get to play some video games.
 Like most things in life you could argue against these non academic activities in an educational institution but also the interpersonal skills students are gaining such as team working and using their own initiative.
 James and I head for lunch at Gallagher’s again for the $10 buffet lunch and are joined by one of James’s colleagues.
-After lunch I’m placed in another History class, all of whom are Freshman learning about the discovery of the New World during the Middle Ages.
+After lunch I’m placed in another History class, all of who are freshman learning about the discovery of the New World during the Middle Ages.
 For the last session of the day I’m back with James and as he is teaching the same lesson again and with me being tired I travel back to the house for a nap.
 I’m going to be volunteering later with the Veterans for Foreign Wars by serving drinks at the beer tent on Broadway Farmers Market.
-Upon arrival at the house I find Heather chatting with her father and cousin, who have traveled from Janesville.
+Upon arrival at the house I find Heather chatting with her father and cousin, who have travelled from Janesville.
 I greet them and get to ask a few questions about Janesville, a town that used to have a General Motors vehicle manufacturing plant but since it’s closed down the whole local economy collapsed.
 Car workers earned really good wages but for some a lot of that money was spent on the wrong things such as drinking and gambling - sounds a lot like the mining booms in Western Australia and Queensland back home.
 I nap for an hour then get ready to head to downtown Green Bay.
 I spend the first part of my volunteering pouring drinks then I’m on serving duties.
 I find it really enjoyable taking orders, asking for ID, receiving tips (all of which are donated into the tip jar) and for those not with cash, using bank cards to pay for drinks.
 I’m so excited that I’m told I need to slow down when collecting drinks and heading to the money draw.
-I have a couple of people recognise me from my the news last night with one guy asking for a photo.
+I have a couple of people recognise me from my news story last night with one guy asking for a photo.
 Eric is also there helping out and I get to meet some of his mates and other volunteers.
 Next Wednesday all volunteers have been invited to a thank you party where we will get free food and drinks in a park just off Broadway.
 Serving stops at 7 and they all pop in to a bar across the road but I decide to drive to a nearby Mexican restaurant for dinner.
 Tomorrow is going to be another long day so I end up back at the house early.
 After some reading and listening to music I’m off to bed around 10.

 Thursday 26th September